graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 });
 ```

 It's quite easy.
-But now lets improve our relation and add new arguments `limit` and `skip`:
+But now let's improve our relation and add new arguments, `limit` and `skip`:

 ```js
 AuthorTC.addFields({